ChaoYue0307/ai-papers-to-summarize/README.md

 python pdf_to_text.py example.pdf
 ```

 4.The script will create a text file with the same name as the PDF file in the same directory.
-In this example, the script will create a file named example.txt.
+In this example, the script will create a file named **example.txt**.

-Note: Replace example.pdf with the name of your PDF file.
+Note: **Replace example.pdf with the name of your PDF file**.